-In the same time-frame statements supporting ET contact began to be made by a great number of figures but, significantly, without the previous well-established pattern of challenge, debunking by authorities.
-The era of violent gag orders, such as had been suffered by the witnesses at Roswell appeared to be put in the past.
+Also beginning around 2008 statements supporting ET contact began to be made by a great number of public figures without the previous longstanding pattern of official debunking and denigration.
+The era of threats and violent gag orders, such as were suffered by the original Roswell witnesses, appeared to be put in the past.

-Dr Edgar Alan Mitchell – 6th man to walk on the moon – speaking about the need for disclosure regarding ET contact and the movement of various governments around the world towards disclosure of ET files.
+The following 3 videos present Dr Edgar Alan Mitchell – a great man, the 6th man to walk on the moon – on the need for official disclosure of ET files.

-Then in 2009, during his brief tenure as Pope, Benedict XVI (formerly Cardinal Ratzinger) called upon the Pontiffical Academy of Sciences to convene an international colloquium specifically to discuss the theological ramifications of contact with extra-terrestrial civilisations.
+Then in 2009, during his brief tenure as Pope, Benedict XVI called upon the Pontiffical Academy of Sciences to convene an international colloquium specifically to discuss the theological ramifications of contact with extra-terrestrial civilizations.

-This unusual and internationally publicized event followed a sudden sequence of statements and interviews that began the year before.
-These were issued by senior Vatican theologian, Fr Gabriel Funes.
+This internationally publicized event followed a sudden sequence of statements and interviews which began the year before in May 2008, issued by senior Vatican theologian, Fr Jose Gabriel Funes.
 Fr Funes is the Director of the Vatican Observatory.

-The gist of these authoritative statements was that Christian believers need to be ready in our theology and practice “to love our extra terrestrial brothers and sisters.”
-That these statements were made under so conservative a Pope, by such an authoritative Papal spokesperson, signalled a sudden, significant and surprising departure for the Vatican.
+The gist of these statements was that Christian believers need to be ready “to love our extra terrestrial brothers and sisters.”
+That these statements were made under so conservative a Pope, by such an authoritative Papal spokesperson, signaled a sudden, and surprising departure for the Vatican.

 The matter was discussed publicly in parliament (you can watch it on YouTube!) and the British Government responded with a refusal to extradite Gary McKinnon to the USA where he faced a potential 60 years in jail.
 In fact Britain quickly passed a bill through parliament which changed the UK’s extradition laws with the USA in order to protect Gary McKinnon.
-The very public handling of this conflict – without any official reference ever being made to implications of the data itself – was, to say the least, very curious and surprising!
+The very public handling of this conflict – without any official reference being made to implications of the data itself – was, to say the very least, curious!

 Theresa May MP as British Home Secretary in 2012, discussing the need to change British law in order to swiftly block Gary McKinnon’s extradition

 The above are facts.
 They are easily confirmed.
 They are all matters in the public domain.
 All would seem to point in the same direction.
-A certain level of disclosure has been agreed across many nations – as evidenced by the case studies that have been released and the liberty now allowed – even to some officials and government related personnel – to participate in the public conversation.
-Even without a parallel declassification of UFO files by authorities in the USA, similar liberty is being exercised by similar levels of personnel in the USA too.
+A certain level of disclosure has been agreed across many nations and some officials and government related personnel permitted to participate in the public conversation.
+Even without similar disclosure in the USA, similar liberty is being exercised by similar levels of personnel in the USA too.